ReCodink/task-5-pbi-btpns-Muhammad-Raihan/Readme.md

 2. Must have installed PostgreSQL

-3. Create Database, you can use this steps, if you don't use PGAdmin 4 :
+3. Create Database, you can use these steps, if you don't use PGAdmin 4 :
     - Open Terminal
     - Entry PostgreSQL with this command :
     ```bash